tasmota/docs/Shutter-and-Steppers.md

-## Description of the settings step by step.
+## Description of the settings step by step, to configure Shutter and the Stepper motor.

 1.
 2.